ibm-messaging/mq-metric-samples/README.md

 to the `dspmqrte` program that is part of the MQ product, but writes the output in JSON format.
 See the `dspmqrtj` subdirectory for more information.

+## The amqsevtg program
+The repository also includes a program that formats queue manager event messages, and can write the output direct to OTel backends.
+See the `amqsevtg` subdirectory for more information.

 ## Health Warning

 This package is provided as-is with no guarantees of support or updates.
 There are also no guarantees of compatibility